DataDog/documentation/content/en/monitors/incident_management/incident_settings.md

 Use status level settings to:

 1. Customize the descriptions of the statuses.
-2. Choose whether to enable the optional `Completed` status
+2. Choose whether to enable the optional `Completed` status.

 **Note:** Deleting the `Completed` status will not automatically update any incidents that are already in the `Completed` status, nor will it automatically update any [Incident Management Analytics][2] queries that explicitly reference it.
 Any Notification Rule that references the `Completed` status will also be disabled as they are no longer valid.